Harlem Globetrotters great Curly Neal dies at 77

-Fred “Curly” Neal, the dribbling wizard who entertained millions with the Harlem Globetrotters for parts of three decades, died on Thursday, March 26, 2020.
+Fred "Curly" Neal, the dribbling wizard who entertained millions with the Harlem Globetrotters for parts of three decades, has died.
 He was 77.

 "We have lost one of the most genuine human beings the world has ever known," Globetrotters general manager Jeff Munn said in a statement on Twitter.
 "Curly's basketball skill was unrivaled by most, and his warm heart and huge smile brought joy to families worldwide."